rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ```

 The `?` operator at the end of the `open` call does the same thing as our
-previous example: It will return the value of an `Ok`, but return the value of
+previous example: It will return the value inside an `Ok` to the binding `f`,
+but will return early out of the whole function and give any `Err` value we get
-an `Err` to our caller.
+to our caller.

-There's one problem though: let's try compiling the example:
+There's one problem though; let's try compiling the example:

 ```rust,ignore
    Compiling result v0.1.0 (file:///projects/result)